dlight-js/homepage/apps/homepage/public/docs/getting-started/rethinking-reactivity.md

 ## Section Wrap-up and More Complexity
 In the previous part, we've built some simple reactivity graphs, understanding how various states and their dependencies can be visualized and managed using this model.
 From simple to complex dependencies, the reactivity graph has demonstrated its ability to intuitively illustrate and guide state management and data flow within applications.

-Let’s get a more complicated example, with multiple states and dependencies in a mathematical logic operation setting.
+Let’s use a more complicated example, with multiple states and dependencies in a mathematical logic operation setting.

 Imagine we have four states: a, b, c, d:
 * a: Base state, initial value 1.